daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/post-install/README.md

 # Introduction
-The puspose of these playbooks are to automate end to end process to setup my server.
+The purpose of these playbooks are to automate end to end process to setup my server.
 So that I can setup a daily `mysql` database schedule from a remote server.

 In these playbooks we configure:
 - Operating system `ubuntu` for `k3s`